2023 Solar Incentives Guide for Anderson, OH - Tax Credits & Rebates

 Duct Sealing: $100

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Anderson utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have in place a net metering agreement with your Anderson utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.

 - Tax Credits: Unlike tax deductions, tax credits reduce, dollar-for-dollar, the amount of income tax that you owe the federal government.

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
 This is a tax credit for a given percentage of your solar system's cost.

 The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
 This credit can be claimed on solar panels installed on a primary or secondary residence that you own in the United States.
 Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum claim amount.

 To know exactly how much money the ITC could save you, contact your local Anderson solar panel installation expert.